60 years of partnership

 The NonProfit Center, TSNE MissionWorks and Beyond

-Our experience launching new programs and projects led to the creation of new collaborative spaces, networks, resources, and the ongoing growth and development of programs that continue to support innovation in the nonprofit sector.
+Our experience in launching new programs and community-building initiatives led to the creation of new collaborative spaces, networks, resources, and partnerships that continue to support innovation in the nonprofit sector.

 In 2004, TSNE MissionWorks opened the NonProfit Center in Boston, a 110,000 s.f. building designed to provide rentable office and meeting space for nonprofits.
-In addition to being a home base to nearly 50 organizations, the NonProfit Center encourages collaboration among its tenants.
+In addition to being a home base to nearly 50 organizations.
 The building is a mainstay in Boston that features a new, state-of-the-art conference center for nonprofit and community gatherings.

 We are also a co-founder and active member of several professional networks aimed at advancing the work of the nonprofit sector, including the Massachusetts Nonprofit Network, The Nonprofit Centers Network, and the National Network of Fiscal Sponsors.

-As we look to the future, our goals are to continue to deepen our partnerships, expand our programs and resources, evolve to meet the needs of a rapidly changing nonprofit landscape, and achieve excellence in the services we offer to hundreds of mission-driven organizations every year, so together we can create a more just and democratic society.
+As we look to the future, we will continue to deepen our partnerships, evolve our social impact strategies, and reach for excellence in the services we offer to hundreds of mission-driven organizations every year, so together we can create a more just and democratic society.